 TES applications are NOT submitted on a national website.

+All TES applications must be submitted through your school.
 Each SUC, LUC, and private HEI has its own procedure.

 Examples may include: